The best online broker fits your investment goals

 By contrast, higher volume traders might be more interested to know where they can find commission rates that are less than half the industry average.

 For technology lovers, the bells and whistles on a broker's mobile app may be the basis for a decision, while investors driven by fundamentals might seek a brokerage firm that provides the best access to research resources.

-To help you find a match that suits your needs and preferences, MoneyRates.com made online broker comparisons based on the following criteria:
+To help you find a match that suits your needs and preferences, MoneyRates.com presents its featured brokers as well as the top-ranked online brokers in its comparison study based on the following criteria::

 - Best for cheap commissions

 - Best desktop interface